TeddyRandby/cgab/README.md

 `Person` is just a normal object, but is serving as a namespace here.
 There are two functions belonging to person, `new` and `celebrate_birthday`.

 The `->` operator is where the magic happens.
-Calling a function with the colon operator automatically inserts the target as the first argument.
+Calling a function with the arrow operator automatically inserts the target as the first argument.
 And this can work with *any* target and *any* function.
 That is the beauty of *Universal Function Call Syntax*.

 ```
 'Hello World'->!print()